switch900/React_Portfolio/README.md

 <h1>React Projects</h1>

-A collection of small projects.
-Some from BCIT's Introduction To React course and some of my own.
+A collection of React projects that I have created.
+Some are from BCIT's Introduction To React course and some of my own.

 View the app at this link.